stungkit/1filellm/readme.md

 - Automatic source type detection based on provided path, URL, or identifier
 - Support for local files and/or directories, GitHub repositories, GitHub pull requests, GitHub issues, academic papers from ArXiv, YouTube transcripts, web page documentation, Sci-Hub hosted papers via DOI or PMID
 - Handling of multiple file formats, including Jupyter Notebooks (.ipynb), PDFs, and Excel files (.xls/.xlsx)
-- Web crawling functionality to extract content from linked pages up to a specified depth
+- Advanced asynchronous web crawling with extensive configuration options for depth, concurrency, content filtering, and robots.txt compliance
 - Integration with Sci-Hub for automatic downloading of research papers using DOIs or PMIDs
 - Text preprocessing, including compressed and uncompressed outputs, stopword removal, and lowercase conversion
 - Automatic copying of uncompressed text to the clipboard for easy pasting into LLMs